-This document has been produced by the IVOA Data Model (DM) working group, in coordination with partners involved in the definition of data access protocols (DAL) and of the ADQL language.
-It describes the core components of the Observation data model and the metadata to be attached to an astronomical observation, and contains a guide for implementing this model within the Table Access Protocol (TAP) framework.
+This document has been updated by the IVOA Data Model (DM) working group, in coordination with partners involved in the definition of data access protocols (DAL) and of the ADQL language.
+It describes the core components and the metadata to be attached to an astronomical observation, and contains a guide for implementing this model within the Table Access Protocol (TAP) framework.
 Due to the DM and DAL aspects of this document, this will circulate and be reviewed by both Working Groups.
-The document content has been worked out as working draft in a previous stage (2009-2010) and is now proposed for IVOA recommendation.